What is life insurance?

 In addition, your life benefit amount will be increased by 5% each year on your policy anniversary.
 This means your premium will also increase to reflect the higher level of cover.
 You can opt out of these automatic increases by contacting us.

-ahm life insurance may, from time to time, review its premium schedule, which may result in changes to the premiums charged for all ahm life insurance policies.
+ahm may, from time to time, review its premium schedule, which may result in changes to the premiums charged for all ahm life insurance policies.
 We’ll let you know about any changes that may affect you before they happen.

 Can I increase my cover?

-In some circumstances, depending on your policy, you may be entitled to an increase without the need for underwriting assessment.
+In some circumstances, depending on your insurance policy, you may be entitled to an increase without the need for underwriting assessment.
 Your Product Disclosure Statement sets out the full details on how to increase your cover.

 Do I need more life insurance if I'm already covered through my super?